evmcnb/quartz-v3/content/Cranial Nerve Exam.md

 - Place tuning fork in the centre of the patient's forehead and ask whether they can hear this equally on both sides or more on one side.
 - If its louder in one ear it could mean either an ipsilateral conductive hearing loss or contralateral sensorineural hearing loss

+## Glossopharyngeal (9)

+- **Have you experienced any changes in taste?**

+#### Vagus (10) and Hypoglossal (12)

+While you have the light in your hand might as well assess other things that require it

+- Ask patient to open their mouth and say ahh - palate should rise equally (vagus)
+- Ask patient to stick out their tongue and move side to side (hypoglossal)
+- Check for any deviation
 ## Accessory Nerve (11)

 ##### Test Power of Shoulder Shrug and Neck Turning